Nolanjue/Nolanjue/README.md

 My favorite hobbies are Biking, swimming, and running

-Currently interested in/learning about:
+### Currently interested in/learning more about:

-Data science, especially topics that involve NN and AI projects!
+-Data science, especially topics that involve NN and AI projects!

+-More frameworks, such as Nextjs,  and more database tools!

+-Improving my projects with cool features!

+-Cooking, always trying to learn more recipes!😋